Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 {{% /tab %}}
 {{% /tabs %}}

-An embedded Space with no internal services, can be simply configured as secured.
+An embedded Space with no internal services can be simply configured as secured.

 {{%tabs%}}
 {{%tab "  Namespace "%}}